okkim21/enlearn/readme.okkim21.md

 Run
 ------
-1. Run by clicking diceGame.html
+1. Open diceGame.html with Chrome directly (file protocol).
+You don't need http protocol to run the file.

 2. Unit Test
+   > npm test

     You can see 24 unit tests running.
     - The first 23 are to check whether score is right for each category.
-    - The last test is to check whether comparing score between categories is right.
+    - The last test is for the suggestedCategories method.
-   > npm test